-The goals of the School Psychology Program at Minot State University are to prepare competent school psychologists who possess the knowledge base, necessary clinical skills and dispositions to serve the educational and mental health needs of children of diverse backgrounds and to function as leaders within the educational context who promote problem solving through teamwork and collaboration.
-This is accomplished with particular focus on Response-to-Intervention (RTI) service delivery models.
+The School Psychology Program at MiSU utilizes a scientist-practitioner model.
+Upon graduation students will possess the knowledge base, necessary clinical skills, and dispositions to serve the educational and mental health needs of children from diverse backgrounds.
+They will have the skills to function as leaders within educational systems and promote problem solving through teamwork and collaboration.

-Graduates of the school psychology program are prepared to provide direct and indirect school psychological services for children, parents, teachers, related personnel, administrators, and community agencies.
-Continuing professional development is also offered annually to area professionals in education and mental health fields (e.g., School Psychology Symposium; NDASP Conferences).
+Graduates of the school psychology program are prepared to provide direct and indirect school psychological services for children, parents, teachers, related school personnel, administrators, and community agencies.

-Anchored in the mission, philosophy, and goals stated above, the program subscribes to the following objective for students enrolled in the Minot State University School Psychology Program:
+Anchored in the mission, philosophy, and goals stated above, the program subscribes to the following objectives for students enrolled in the MiSU School Psychology Program: